jafetgado/PETML/README.md

 python scripts are in `experiment/python_scripts`, \
 bash scripts to utilize HPC resources are in `experiment/bash_scripts`, \
 the data used or generated are in `experiment/data`,\
-and stdout/stderr files are written to `experiment/stdout`\
+and stdout/stderr files are written to `experiment/stdout`.

-`experiment/data/labels/`: contains both sequence data and activity measurements for 379 PETases from 23 studies
+`experiment/data/labels/`: contains both sequence data and activity measurements for 379 PETases from 23 studies.